 Initial Level.
 The relevant pricing supplement will set forth the Initial Level of the Reference Asset.
-Unless otherwise specified in the relevant pricing supplement, the Initial Level of an equity security will be its closing price on the pricing date.
+Unless otherwise specified in the relevant pricing supplement, the Initial Level of an index will be its closing level on the pricing date.

 Final Level.
-Unless otherwise specified in the relevant pricing supplement, the level of an equity security on any valuation date will be its closing price on that date.
-The closing price for any equity security on any day will equal the closing sale price or last reported sale price, regular way, for that security, on a per-share basis:
+Unless otherwise specified in the relevant pricing supplement, (a) the level of an index on any valuation date will be its closing level on that date.